 Ideal for lingering over campfires deep in the backcountry, the NEMO Moonlite Reclining Camp Chair combines packability and comfort into one lightweight chair.
 The quality of the chair is immediately evident: it features oversized tubes, forged aluminum hubs, a seamless seat design, and a simple reclining system.

 100% post-consumer recycled materials are used in the mesh, edge binding, and webbing to make the chair as sustainable as possible.
-Setup was a little challenging at first, but once we got it down, it was easy enough.
-After tear down, the chair packed into a zippered case.
+The setup was a little challenging at first, but once we got it down, it was easy enough.
+After the teardown, the chair packs easily into a zippered case.

 In general, we’re not huge fans of the sacrifices in comfort that lightweight camping chairs make — unless we’re backpacking and need to save weight — but the NEMO Moonlight Reclining Camp chair was definitely more comfortable than most of its class and is a great option for backpacking as well as car camping.